string-fix-broken-named-entities4.0.1

 callback, all healthy entities are pinged to opts.entityCatcherCb

 .
-It's either one of another:
+It’s either one or another:

 const inp1 = "y z &nsp;";